quicwg/base-drafts/draft-ietf-quic-qpack.md

 dynamic table becomes greater than or equal to the Largest Reference for all header blocks the decoder has started reading from the stream.
-If a decoder encounters a header block where the actual largest reference is not equal to the largest reference declared in the prefix, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+If a decoder encounters a header block where the actual largest reference is not equal to the Largest Reference declared in the prefix, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 A decoder can permit the possibility of blocked streams by setting